EndPointCorp/end-point-blog/2010/07/21/spree-sample-product-data.html.md

 ### Product Images

 My last step in creating Spree sample data is to add product images.
-I've typically added the image via the Spree backend first, and then copied the images my site extension directory.
+I’ve typically added the image via the Spree backend first, and then copied the images my site extension directory.

 ```nohighlight
 # upload Spree images